jancarloviray/blog/_posts/2016-12-14-postgres-cheat-sheet-tips-and-summary.md

 sudo apt-get install postgresql postgresql-contrib
 ```

-On installation, Postgres is set up to use "ident" authentication.
+On installation, Postgres is set up to use **ident** auth.
 This associates roles with a matching Unix account.
-If a role exists, it can be signed in by logging into the associated Linux account.
-The installation created a user called "postgres" that is associated with the default Postgres role.
-To log into that account, run `sudo -i -u postgres`.
+The installation created a system user called **postgres** that is associated with the default Postgres role.
+Log into that account by running `sudo -i -u postgres`.
 You will then get a shell as a "postgres" user.
-Get into Postgres by typing `psql`
+Get inside Postgres with `psql`.
+By default, `psql` alone runs `psql -U [current_unix_username] -d [current_unix_username_as_db_name]`.

-By default, users are only allowed to login locally if the system username matches the PostgreSQL username. *PostgreSQL assumes that when you log in, you will be using a username that matches your operating system username, and that you will be connecting to a database with the same name as well.* To change the default behavior, run this: `psql -U user_name -d database_name -h 127.0.0.1`
+By default, users are only allowed to login locally if the system username matches the PostgreSQL username. *PostgreSQL assumes that when you log in, you will be using a username that matches your operating system username, and that you will be connecting to a database with the same name as well.*

+To bypass the default behavior, run: `psql -U some_user -d some_db_name -h 127.0.0.1`

 ### Quick Start and Overview